faizansaiyed123/gemini-backend-clone/README.md

 Ensure PostgreSQL is installed and a database is created.
 Ensure Redis is installed and running locally on localhost:6379.

-4. Create a .env File
+4. 4.
+Create a `.env` File in the root directory
 # Database
 DATABASE_URL=postgresql://postgres:your_password@localhost:5432/gemini

 # JWT
 SECRET_KEY=your_jwt_secret_key